 Currently, about 7,000 languages are spoken around the world.
-While some of them are ancient, many of them of modern languages that evolved from older roots.
-Human language dates back to ancient times and evolved over the span of hundreds of thousands of years.
+While some of them are ancient, many of them are of modern languages that evolved from older roots.
+The human language dates back to ancient times and evolved over the span of hundreds of thousands of years.
 But did you know that a mere 23 of the 7,000 dominate the world’s population?

 For a long time, humans used primitive sounds and gestures as their means of communication.
 Our first words as a species would probably sound alien in our world today.
 Structured languages and written languages from the oldest texts were seen in scriptures that were written about 10,000 years ago.
 Linguists say that a language’s age should be determined by the first time it appeared in texts and its use in the present.

 Since many official languages are thousands of years old, a number of ancient languages could be included in the list of the oldest languages in the world.
 Some of them are already extinct; other languages survived and still exist for a specific purpose, while others are still widely used, even if the number of speakers is drastically reduced.

 In this post, we will explore the oldest languages and a little history behind each of them!
 Keep in mind that these languages are the ones that survived the test of time and are still spoken today and still in use, so it might not contain a concise collection of the world’s oldest languages.
 Here’s a look at the most fascinating ancient languages, some of which might have changed in many ways, and some that continue to captivate the human mind!

 Inscriptions of the ancient language of Latin first appeared in 75 BC.
 There is also Old Latin that was used to communicate before this, a language that influenced numerous languages.
 Victors of many battles in wars that were waged on the Italian Peninsula throughout the middle ages spoke Latin.
 The Roman Empire elected to make Latin its formal spoken language, making it an important language in the world at that time.